Second Test, 2000–01 Border–Gavaskar Trophy: Day 3

-India showed more determination than they had done in 5 days of test cricket before this one – 3 of them an abject 10 wicket humiliation in Mumbai.
-First the tail wagged (if not in Australian proportions); the last two wickets added 58 runs in the company of VVS Laxman who batting at No.6 stroked a fluent and graceful 59.
+India showed more determination than they had done in 5 days of test cricket before this one.
+First the tail wagged (if not in Australian proportions); the last two wickets added 58 runs in the company of VVS Laxman who batting at No.6 stroked 59.
 Laxman was the last man out, a tad unfairly perhaps – replays showed the ball popped up off his arm – as India were bowled out for 171, 274 in arrears.
 As expected, Steve Waugh asked India to follow-on.

 This time though, the openers began solidly; putting on 50 for the first time in the series.
 When Ramesh was dismissed, Ganguly sent in VVS Laxman.
 Rahul Dravid had been struggling for runs for a while and Laxman had been stroking the ball well before his unfortunate dismissal.
 Laxman had been asked to open the innings in this match but had refused.
 He seemed to pick up from where he had left off, batting serenely, and at times aggressively – a reminder that there were no demons in the pitch.
 Das departed, unfortunate to hit the stumps with his heels whilst executing an immaculate pull shot to end a promising partnership with Laxman.
 Tendulkar soon followed, for a second failure in the match, but Laxman found a willing ally in Sourav Ganguly.
 The pair set about repairing the damage done by raising a hundred for the 4th wicket, but just when it seemed India was going to end the day with some semblance of balance, McGrath induced an edge that was lapped up gleefully by Gilchrist to dismiss Ganguly 2 runs short of a deserved half century.
 Out came Rahul Dravid, with the scorecard reading 232/4.
 Laxman duly completed a hundred in Dravid's company.

 VVS Laxman scored 281 runs and was the highest run scorer for India in both innings.

 India ended the day with 252 on the board for the loss of 4 wickets.
 Laxman had scored a masterful unbeaten 109 and keeping him company was the woefully out of form Dravid on 7.
 India were still trailing by 20 and while Laxman may have given India some joy, it seemed only a matter of time before the inevitable happened.